-Vision: We’re inviting everybody in the church to create and submit pieces of original artwork that reflect any one (or all four) of the themes of water, bread, blood, and fire.
+Vision: All ages, skill levels, and mediums are welcome!
+We’re inviting everybody in the church to create and submit pieces of original artwork that reflect resurrection imagery.

-Artwork will be displayed in the Fireside Room, and/or possibly shared with the congregation during a service, or shared within the context of a small group setting.
+Artwork may possibly be shared with the congregation during a service, or shared within the context of a small group setting.

 Types of artwork that you can submit: Two-dimensional artwork on canvas, paper, wood, etc., three-dimensional sculpture of wood, metal, clay, etc., framed poem or spiral bound short story.